Sip Cold Water and Eat Small Meals

 Be Active Every Day

 Exercise offers a powerful distraction from cravings.
-When your body is active, it sends out natural chemicals that help your mood and reduce your stress.
+When your body is active, it sends out natural chemicals that help your mood and ease your stress.
 Walking is one of the easiest exercises for most people.
 Choosing a few different activities might help you stay motivated, though.
 Set aside time to be physically active every day -- especially in the first month after you've quit smoking.

 Fill Your Calendar

 During the first few weeks after you kick the habit, fill your days with things you want or need to do.
 Make plans to eat meals with family or friends, and try to steer clear of smoking temptations.
 The busier you are, the more distracted you'll be from the urge to smoke.

 Put Something Else in Your Mouth

 Part of the urge to smoke is having something in your mouth.
-In place of a cigarette, pop sugar-free chewing gum, hard candy, or a healthy snack in your mouth when the urge strikes.
+In place of a cigarette, pop in sugar-free chewing gum, hard candy, or a healthy snack when you feel like you want to light up.
 Be sure to have something with you at all times.
-If you're concerned about gaining weight, stick with low-calorie alternatives.
+If you're concerned about gaining weight, stick with low-calorie options.

 Secure a Lifeline

 Ask someone to be there for you when you need support.
 The best choice is a friend who is also a former smoker.
 But anyone who cares for you and wants you to quit smoking can help when times get tough.

 Caffeine helps some people get going in the morning and stay alert when they're tired.
 But it makes others feel tense, jittery, and stressed.
-These effects can be amplified when you’re in the process of breaking nicotine addiction.
-If caffeine negatively affects you, try cutting back to see if it helps reduce your anxiety.
+Breaking your nicotine addiction can boost those effects.
+If caffeine makes you jumpy or anxious, cut back on it.

 Be Alert to Bad Moods